Montipora Coral Care – A Complete Guide

 Montipora eating nudibranchs will evade most coral dips and find their way into the aquarium regardless; some adults may die during the dipping process but eggs largely remain unscathed.

 These invertebrates are small and white.
 They have several appendages that come out from the sides of their body that facilitate movement.
-They can be found on the glass of the aquarium, in the substrate, or directly on the Montipora coral.
-It is usually easiest to find them at night with a flashlight.
+They is found on the glass of the aquarium, in the substrate, or directly on the Montipora coral.
+It is easiest to find them at night with a flashlight.

 There are a few ways to tell if you’re facing a Montipora nudibranch outbreak.
 These signs include: